xenondevs/Docs/docs/nova/addon/recipes.md

     === "Recipe Group"

-        The recipe group is only used for recipe explorer GUI, so your recipes will already work without it.
+        The recipe group is only used for the recipe explorer GUI, so your recipes will already work without it.
         However, it is still required to create a recipe group.

         As always, it is very easy to create a recipe group for conversion recipes:
         ```kotlin title="PulverizingRecipeGroup"
         object PulverizingRecipeGroup : ConversionRecipeGroup<PulverizerRecipe>() {
             override val priority = 4 // (1)!
-            override val icon = Blocks.PULVERIZER.basicClientsideProvider // (2)!
+            override val icon = Items.PULVERIZER.model.clientsideProvider // (2)!
-            override val texture = GUITextures.RECIPE_PULVERIZER // (3)!
+            override val texture = GuiTextures.RECIPE_PULVERIZER // (3)!
         }
         ```